snuffish/dapp-messenger/README.md

 This is a messenger chat application/protocol built for the EVM Compatible Blockchains.

-Still an early proof-of-concept and and heavlity Work-in-Progress solution.
+Still an early proof-of-concept and and heavily Work-in-Progress solution.

 ### Requirements (recommended versions)